DOSE DETERMINATION IN IRRADIATED CHICKEN MEAT BY ESR METHOD (1995) (MSc. Thesis, Hacettepe University)

 in the temperature range of 100 K-450 K and changes in

-when the temperature At the end of five months
+the ESR spectra of At the end of five months

 |